conceptadev/rockets/packages/nestjs-auth-jwt/README.md

   -d '{"username": "[username]", "password": "[password]"}'
 ```

-This should return a response with a JWT token, which you'll use for authenticated requests.
+This should return a response with a JWT token, which you'll use for
+authenticated requests.

 #### Step 2: Make an Authenticated Request

-Use the JWT token obtained in the previous step to make an authenticated request to
+Use the JWT token obtained in the previous step to make an authenticated
-the `user/:id/pets` endpoint.
-Replace `[jwt-token]` with the actual token and `[user-id]` with a valid user ID.
+request to the `user/:id/pets` endpoint.
+Replace `[jwt-token]` with the actual
+token and `[user-id]` with a valid user ID.

 ```bash
 curl -X GET http://localhost:3000/user/[user-id]/pets \
   -H "Authorization: Bearer [jwt-token]"
 ```

-#### Example Curl Calls:
+#### Example Curl Calls

 Here is an example sequence of curl commands:

-##### Obtain a JWT token:
+##### Obtain a JWT token

 ```bash
 curl -X POST http://localhost:3000/auth/login \